Choosing the Right Cable TV and Internet Packages for You

 Cable service is available from Cox Communications in 18 states.
 The top metropolitan areas served by Cox include the San Diego, Las Vegas and Phoenix areas.

-Cox TV and internet bundles start at $69.99 per month for the first year and are highly customizable to suit your needs.
+Starting at $64.99 per month for the first year, Cox TV and internet bundles are highly customizable.
 While Cox doesn’t require you to include telephone service in your bundle, doing so adds no additional monthly cost during the introductory period.
-Cox also offers home automation and security monitoring services.

 Cox Channels and Internet Service